Are you looking for new ways to spend time with friends this holiday season?

 The first way to make time for friends this holiday season– cut the clutter.

 - Attending parties.

 … the list is about 1000 items long, but I will stop here.

 Spend the next couple of minutes pretending there are no shoulds.

-Instead, consider the questions below and how you can start to use your answers to prioritize what matters most to you this holiday season.
+Instead, consider the questions below and how you can use your answers to prioritize what matters most to you this holiday season.

 - Are there people you will be sad you didn’t connect with this holiday season?

 - What holiday activities are you excited about?

 - Can you simplify traditions?
 Can you opt-out but let everyone else enjoy?
 Do you think everyone would prefer to rethink or cancel that tradition?